Now that you've familiarized yourself with the app setup and structure, we can dive into the development workflow for Swell Apps.

 In this example, the local swell.json will have its Minor version incremented by 1, indicating the new version adds new functionality but does not introduce any backward-incompatible changes.
 This approach should be familiar if you have experience with NPM versioning.

 It’s important to consider the implications of breaking changes on a merchant’s data.
-If a change requires updating APIs, you must express those details in your changelog.
+If a change requires updating APIs, you must express those details in your release notes.
 You may want to consider implementing a migration script using a function, but you should be extremely careful about changing data that a merchant might depend on from an earlier version.

 Before a new version is published to the App Store (coming soon), Swell will work with you to ensure these considerations are honored, to provide the best possible experience to merchants.